 Blow your very last allowance at the casino

 Who goes to Las Vegas for their birthday anyway, right?
 The greater Palm Springs area is known for its luxurious casinos that range from tiny gambling holes to colossal establishments filled with slots, game tables, entertainment venues, cocktail lounges and high-end restaurants.
 Try your luck at Agua Caliente Casino Palm Springs in downtown Palm Springs or Fantasy Springs Resort Casino in Indio.
 Just be careful not to go all out -or in- and gamble away all of your money.
 You’re going to be needing it to start a pension fund soon.
 Stay away from the high-limits rooms.
 Also, don’t get any ideas about actually booking a room at any of the hotels that house the casinos for your Palm Springs 30th birthday trip.
 Resorts are a thing of the past and you’re not that old – we’re just messing with you.
-Try one of our supreme homes in Palm Springs like this mid-century delight instead.
+Try one of our hand-picked homes in Palm Springs like this mid-century delight instead.

 Try your skills at a golf course

 The great outdoors is a great place for you to ponder upon life, think about everything you’ve done wrong so far and revisit your most embarrassing moments in your head.
 Still, we can’t have you standing around doing nothing on your birthday.
 Do what any other sensible secretly depressed adult does and try playing golf for a change.
 Test your drive at Escena Golf Club or O'Donnell Golf Club, both of which are just a tee away from the Palm Springs international airport.
 If it’s your first time playing, focus on having fun and don’t worry about the complicated golf lingo or counting pars.
 Unlike your age, your score is just a number.
 And if the game goes wrong, fear not – just head back to your Plum home-from-home for a relaxing evening before trying again in the morning.

 Visit a unique museum